 The practice of coating (aka surface coating or surface modification) gemstones remains a common treatment.
-Coating is not considered permanent and therefore 100 East and Sas E Gems Fine Jewelry does not use these gemstones.
+Coating is not considered permanent and therefore we do not use coated gemstones in our 100 East and Sas E Gems branded jewelry.
 Our blog post discusses gemstone coating techniques and provides a recent example of someone attempting to sell coated gemstones without disclosing it.

 What are GIA’s Four C’s of Diamond Grading?
 For more detail, visit the GIA website at www.gia.edu